 Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
+PDG funds were also used to support the QRIS system.

 10.2.1 Progress Update - High-Quality Program Standards: